-This strategy calls for the mass distribution of Motorwind turbines to by economic development non-governmental organizations.
-The costs of the devices will be borne by the recipiborne by the recipients of the power.
-The initial capital to purchase the devices will come from mirural areas in Africa
+This strategy calls for the mass distribution of Motorwind turbines to rural areas in Africa by economic development non-governmental organizations.
+The costs of the devices will be borne by the recipients of the power.
+The initial capital to purchase the devices will come from mi-